Cannabis Category: HallucinogensSedatives

 Addictive

-You can get psychologically addicted to cannabis, so you find it hard to cope without it.
-If you smoke it with tobacco you can get physically addicted (see Tobacco ).
+You can get psychologically addicted to cannabis, in this case, you might find it hard to cope without it.
+If you smoke it with tobacco you may get physically addicted to tobacco (see Tobacco ).

 Withdrawal